vtexdocs/help-center-content/docs/announcements/en/president-barack-obama-to-attend-7th-edition-of-vtex-day.md

 author: authors_84
 slug: president-barack-obama-to-attend-7th-edition-of-vtex-day
 legacySlug: president-barack-obama-to-attend-7th-edition-of-vtex-day
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The event is expected to gather 15 thousand participants on the 30th and 31st of May in São Paulo
+announcementSynopsisEN: 'The event is expected to gather 15 thousand participants on the 30th and 31st of May in São Paulo'
 ---

 The 44th President of the United States of America, President Barack Obama will speak at VTEX DAY, the biggest digital innovation event in Latin America.